Emergency medical kits for remote areas

 You should renew your licence before the expiry date.

-A renewal form will be sent to the authorised person about two months before it is due to expire.
+A renewal form will be sent to the authorised person about 2 months before it's due to expire.

 Further information

-For more information, get the guide to emergency medical kits at the Department of Health's Remote Health Atlas website.
+For more information, get the guide to emergency medical kits on the Department of Health website.